Phaedra (Cabanel): Description

-Size

 The size of the painting, a little over six by nine feet, is congruent with a traditional history painting, or a work depicting a historical event in monumental size in order to convey the importance and influence of that moment.
-This painting type was heavily used and venerated by the traditional group of academic painters, of which Cabanel was a part.
-However, in Cabanel's time, subjects from literature and mythology were also used for this painting type, as exemplified in Phaedra.
-Therefore, Cabanel, in alignment with his time, is taking an element of the traditional style and applying it to an alternate intelligent subject matter.
+This painting type was preferred by Cabanel and other academic painters not only for historical subjects but also for subjects from literature and mythology, as exemplified in Phaedra.